CORPORATIONS ACT 2001

 Without limiting the matters which the Court may take into account when making orders, the Court may take into account:

-(a) whether the registered liquidator has faithfully performed, or is faithfully performing, the registered liquidator's duties; and
+(a) whether the registered liquidator has faithfully performed, or is faithfully performing, the registered liquidator

 (b) whether an action or failure to act by the registered liquidator is in compliance with this Act and the Insolvency Practice Rules; and